 Understanding Crystals Doesn't Have to be Complicated

 The specific arrangement of atoms within a crystal is known as a crystal lattice and using a box of eggs makes a good example.
-All of the eggs are neatly arranged and evenly spaced out in perfect rows and columns to create an orderly, repeating arrangement.
+All of the eggs are neatly arranged and evenly spaced out in perfect rows and columns to create an orderly repeating arrangement.
 The size of the formation is dependant on the size of the box.
-Likewise the size of a crystal is dependant on how much time it has to grow and how much space is available.
+Likewise the size of a crystal is dependant on how much time it has to grow and the amount of space available.

-Crystals grow when a liquid cools and solidifies so the longer the cooling process, the more time crystals have to grow.
+Crystals grow when a liquid cools and solidifies, the longer the cooling process, the more time crystals have to grow.

-The reason why obsidian which is volcanic glass is not crystalline is because the lava cooled so fast that crystals didn't have time to grow.
+The reason why obsidian which is volcanic glass is not crystalline is because the molten lava cooled so fast that crystals didn't have time to grow.
 Granite on the other hand is known for its huge crystals because the molten rock cooled very slowly beneath Earth's surface for millions of years.

-The shape of a crystal is the external formation of the repeating arrangement of atoms within.
+The shape of a crystal is the external formation of the repeating arrangement of atoms.
 There are just seven different arrangements of crystal symmetry and all known minerals belong to one of these groups.

 Naturally occurring solids void of any significant crystal structure are known as mineraloids.
 These include obsidian, jet which is a type of coal, opal, amber (fossilized tree resin), shungite and moldavite.
 Although often described as minerals it's not accurate because these materials are not crystalline.
 For a naturally occurring solid to be classed as a mineral it has to be made up of crystals.